Shitterton: Name

-Disappearing sign
+Repeatedly stolen sign

-The hamlet's name has resulted in its sign repeatedly being stolen (a fate similar to that of Fugging, Upper Austria), requiring costly replacements to be acquired each time, to the increasing reluctance of the local council.
+The hamlet's name has resulted in its sign repeatedly being stolen, a fate similar to that of Fugging (formerly Fucking), Upper Austria.
+Each theft required a costly replacement to be acquired, to the increasing reluctance of the local council.
 As Ian Ventham, chairman of Bere Regis Parish Council, put it:

-In 2010, the inhabitants banded together to purchase a 1.5-tonne block of Purbeck Stone to place at the entrance to Shitterton, carved with the hamlet's name.
-More than half of the 50 households chipped in £20 each and a further £70 was contributed by Purbeck district council.
+In 2010, the inhabitants banded together to purchase a 1.5-tonne block of Purbeck stone to place at the entrance to Shitterton, carved with the hamlet's name.
+More than half of the 50 households contributed £20 each and a further £70 was contributed by Purbeck District Council.
 A truck and crane were hired by volunteers to put the stone in place, at a total cost of £680.
 Ian Ventham explained: "We thought, 'Let's put in a tonne and a half of stone and see them try and take that away in the back of a Ford Fiesta'."